Dejulia489/AzurePipelinesPS/README.md

 1.1.5

-Imporved session handling, all functions now support session input in the form of a session name!
+Improved session handling, all functions now support session input in the form of a session name!
-Imporved session tests!
+Improved session tests!

 ```Powershell
 Get-APBuildList -Session 'mySession'